shivannis/xandr-docs-public/xandr-docs/articles/bidders/countries.md

 ---
-title : Bidders - Countries
+title : Countries
 description : Learn how using the Countries tab you can select countries you want to receive.
 ms.date : 11/20/2023

 ---

-# Bidders - Countries
+# Countries

 Clicking the **Countries** tab accesses a screen where you can select which countries you want to